 - Then, when the butter and sugar are nice and smooth, add in the cream cheese, and beat until you get a creamy, fluffy frosting, for at least 2 to 3 minutes, if not more.

-- Trim the cake and split it into 3 even layers with a large, serrated bread knife.
+- Trim the cakes to level them with a large, serrated bread knife.

-Place the bottom layer on a cake Wilton turntable (find it on Amazon), and smooth on about 1/4 of the frosting.
+- Place the bottom layer on a cake turntable (find it on Amazon), and smooth on about ¼ of the frosting.
 Top with the second layer of cake, frost, and repeat with the third layer.
 Smooth the last of the frosting on the sides and top of the cake.